 Kitchen renovation timeframes can vary in duration depending on the scope of work, updating the minor elements could take a week, but if you are looking to change the layout or knock down walls, expect the project to take a bit longer.

 Once working drawings are agreed, it usually takes around six weeks for the cabinets to be built and benchtops cut for installation.
-We generally allow two-four weeks for the build, including the demolition of the old kitchen and installation of the new, but if you need it faster, let us know at the briefing stage and we will look for time-saving solutions.
+We generally allow 2 to 4 weeks for the build, including the demolition of the old kitchen and installation of the new, but if you need it faster, let us know at the briefing stage and we will look for time-saving solutions.

 Why are you renovating your kitchen?